binarynoise/CaptivePortalAutoLogin/Readme.md

 1. Open the app
 2. Grant permissions
-3. Toggle on the **Service Status** switch to enable the background monitoring service
-4. The service will automatically detect and liberate captive portals when you connect to Wi-Fi networks
+3. The service will automatically detect and liberate captive portals when you connect to Wi-Fi networks

 #### Manual Liberation